Herbert Plumer, 1st Viscount Plumer: Later career

-Plumer was appointed General Officer Commanding-in-Chief the British Army of the Rhine in December 1918 and Governor of Malta in May 1919.
+Plumer was appointed General Officer Commanding-in-Chief the British Army of the Rhine in December 1918 and governor of Malta in May 1919, in which role he succeeded Field Marshal Lord Methuen.
 He was promoted to field marshal on 31 July 1919, and was created Baron Plumer of Messines and of Bilton on 18 October 1919.

 In August 1925 he was appointed High Commissioner of the British Mandate for Palestine.
 He resisted Arab pressure to reverse commitments made by the British Government in the Balfour Declaration, and dealt firmly with both the Zionists and the Arab Nationalists.
 On one occasion, an Arab delegation protested a proposal by Jewish battalions to install their regimental colours in the chief synagogues, saying they "wouldn't be responsible for the consequences".
 Plumer replied, 'That's all right, you're not asked to be responsible for the consequences.
 I'll be responsible."
 In Mandatory Palestine Plumer gained a reputation as being "genuinely even handed" and was one of the few British administrators who was consistently popular with both the Jewish community and the Arab community in that territory.
-Privately, he was sympathetic to the cause of establishing a homeland for the Jewish people; however, he tried his best to "be fair" to Arab concerns as well while he was High Commissioner there.
+Privately, he was sympathetic to the cause of establishing a homeland for the Jewish people but he tried his best to "be fair" to Arab concerns as well while he was High Commissioner.

 On 24 July 1927 he conducted the inauguration ceremony for the Menin Gate memorial at Ypres in Belgium.

-Plumer was created Viscount Plumer for his "long and distinguished public services" on 3 June 1929.
+Plumer, placed on half-pay in November 1928, was created Viscount Plumer for his "long and distinguished public services" on 3 June 1929.

 Death

 Plumer died at his home in Knightsbridge in London on 16 July 1932 at the age of 75.
-His body was subsequently interred in Westminster Abbey.
+His body was interred in Westminster Abbey.